-- Seive the buckwheat flour, tapicoa starch and baking powder into a large mixing bowl and whisk to combine.
+- Seive the buckwheat flour, tapioca starch, ground cinnamon and baking powder into a large mixing bowl and whisk to combine.
 Use a spoon to create a well in the centre of the flour mixture and then set aside.

 - In a small bowl whisk the mashed banana with the egg.